Home Heat Pump Guide

 Do I need F-gas certification to install a monoblock?

 No. Monoblock heat pumps have a factory-sealed refrigerant circuit that is not opened during installation.
-The installer connects water pipes and electrical cables — no refrigerant handling is required.
 However, you still need an MCS-certified installer if you want to claim the BUS grant.

 Which type qualifies for the BUS grant?